-- 1. Lower division courses for the major.
+- Lower division courses for the major.
 These should be completed in the freshman and sophomore years.
-They provide background and preparation so that students are ready to concentrate on the major beginning in the junior year. - 2.
+They provide background and preparation so that students are ready to concentrate on the major beginning in the junior year.
+The major requirements for the CSU and the UC can be found in ASSSIT (www.assist.org) - 2.
 General education requirements.
 (Sometimes called "Breadth Requirements.")
 These are the courses required of everyone to obtain a degree regardless of major.
 They are designed to make the student a "broadly educated" person.
 Students can choose to complete the Certificate of Achievement for the CSU/GE or IGETC patterns to meet the general education requirements or follow the GE pattern of the receiving institution.
-(Beginning the academic year 2008 2009, students can earn a Certificate of Achievement for completing the CSU/GE or IGETC patterns.
+(Beginning in the academic year 2008 2009, students can earn a Certificate of Achievement for completing the CSU/GE or IGETC patterns.
 The certificates are replacing previous GE patterns known as Option II or III.
-Students who have been following the option II and III patterns previous to the 2008 2009 academic year have catalog rights regarding completing Options II and III, as long as they have maintained continuous enrollment.) - 3.
+Students who have been following the Option II and III patterns previous to the 2008 -2009 academic year have catalog rights regarding completing Options II and III, as long as they have maintained continuous enrollment.) - 3.
 Electives.
 These are courses of the students' choice.
 After completing No. 1 and No. 2 above, the student, if necessary, may take "elective" courses to bring the total of all course work to 60 transferable units. - 4.
 Removal of any subject or grade deficiencies incurred in high school.
 Anyone who is unable to enroll in a four-year college or university because of low grades or course deficiencies may remedy these problems while attending Golden West College.